 Unofficial transcripts can be viewed online via Self-Service.
-A printed copy can be obtained via the Registrar's Office at no charge.
-Unofficial transcripts are printed on white paper with a STUDENT COPY stamping.
+Students that no longer have access to self-service, can request unofficial transcripts from the Registrar's office.
+Unofficial transcripts can be emailed or printed on white paper with a STUDENT COPY stamping.
 Unofficial transcripts are most often sent directly to the student, enabling him or her to open and review the transcript.